Showing posts with label Work & Events. Show all posts

 2. Introduce new experiences.

-My youngest son Piero advises this, "Learning new things like when you taught us about the urinary tract in the penis and how it goes to the bladder and the kidneys."
+My youngest son advises this, "Learning new things like when you taught us about the urinary tract in the penis and how it goes to the bladder and the kidneys."
 He says that was so amazing.
 Encouraging your kids to ask questions helps develop their communication skills so please talk with them - you're all they have in lockdown.

 3. Get a furry friend.

 We already have a rabbit but she's mine so my kids don't really interact with Bunny Blue.
 So when a neighbor who was moving out asked for people to adopt their hamsters, we took three!
 My sons are SO HAPPY NOW.
 There has been a huge change in their mood.
-Iñigo says, "Pets are important in lockdown.
+My middle son says, "Pets are important in lockdown.
 They keep you company, give you comfort, and play with you."

 The kids love their hamsters so much.
 Their play together improved, they babysit each other's hammys, and they've gained a sense of responsibility not only to their pets but to our home.